 [For more information on family assistance available see: Australian government assistance options for families.]

-The single biggest factor that affects whether you can afford to stay at home to raise the kids is the size of your mortgage compared to your income.
+The single biggest factor that affects whether you can afford to stay at home to raise the kids is the size of your mortgage (or rent) compared to your income.

 The lower your monthly repayments compared to your income, the easier it will be to live comfortably on one income.

 So, if you’re looking at buying a house, it pays to consider this before making a purchase.

 The general rule of thumb is that repayments should be around 35% of your (single) pre-tax income (30% of a joint income).

 The reality, however, can be closer to the 50% mark or more (this is certainly true in our case), which is where living frugally comes in.

 To calculate your hypothetical mortgage repayment to income ratio: